-The is getting more serious about naming and shaming contractors when it comes to companies that officials believe are helping the Defense Department curb costs, or those that could do better.
+The Pentagon is getting more serious about naming and shaming contractors when it comes to companies that officials believe are helping the curb costs, or those that could do better.

 Pentagon acquisition policy chief Frank Kendall told reporters June 13 that the entire Defense Department will initiate ranking regimes similar to the Navy Department’s Superior Supplier Incentive Program over the coming year.